steinwurf/atom-build-waf/README.md

 ## Running unit tests

-The first time you run the tests or if the are updated you need to run:
+The first time you run the tests or if the dependencies are updated you need to run:

 ```